 A few months ago I was a part of a photography workshop.
-It was held in this incredible Victorian home, tucked away innocently in a really urban neighborhood.
-I walk in the door and there’s this rack of killer wardrobe curated by LA based Recycle 2 Riches.
-It’s got some mod, some modern, and a smattering of other really cute pieces from the eras in between.
-Alright, I’m feelin’ this.
+It was held in this incredible Victorian home, tucked away innocently in a less than savory neighborhood.
+I walk in the door and there’s this rack of unbelievable wardrobe lovingly curated by LA based Recycle 2 Riches.
+It’s got some mod, some modern, and a smattering of killer pieces from all the eras in between.
+Alright, I’m feeling this.

 Well.
 It’s been like a year since I’ve paid attention to this.
 I really regret that.